dudematthew/rpg-table-manager/README.md

 Edit `.env` with your database credentials and other settings.

 4. Set up the database:
    - Create a new MySQL database
-- Import the database schema (if provided)
+   - Import the database schema from [database/schema.sql](database/schema.sql)
    - Configure the database connection in `.env`

 5. Set up your web server:
    - Point your web server to the project's public directory
    - Ensure URL rewriting is enabled

 ## Development